AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 }
 ```

-Since the "Stores" is a GraphQL API, Mesh can leverage introspection to get its schema with just the `endpoint` URL.
+Since `Stores` is a GraphQL API, Mesh can leverage introspection to get its schema with just the `endpoint` URL.

 ## 3. Shaping the Unified Schema